IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2.md

 * Topology toolkit (com.ibm.streamsx.topology)

   The topology toolkit comes with IBM Streams 4.2 or later.
+It's located in: `$STREAMS_INSTALL/toolkits/com.ibm.streamsx.topology`.
-It's located in* `$STREAMS_INSTALL/toolkits/com.ibm.streamsx.topology`.<br>You can download the latest version of the toolkit from https://github.com/IBMStreams/streamsx.topology/releases/latest.
+  <br>You can download the latest version of the toolkit from https://github.com/IBMStreams/streamsx.topology/releases/latest.

 * Stand-alone streamsx Python package